wout/lucky_svg_sprite/README.md

 end
 ```

-Evidently, icons for this set will go in:
+Evidently, icons for the second set should be stored in:

 ```
 src/components/svg_icons/unicorns_and_rainbows